 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Timberlake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Timberlake is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Timberlake who work in office and administrative support (17.44%), sales jobs (10.57%), and healthcare (6.32%).
+There are especially a lot of people living in Timberlake who work in office and administrative support (15.77%), management occupations (7.74%), and healthcare (7.32%).

-Timberlake is a somewhat ethnically-diverse town.
+Timberlake is a very ethnically-diverse town.
 The people who call Timberlake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Timberlake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Timberlake include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Timberlake include Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Timberlake is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.